-Although it is possible to find a longer interest-free, balance-transfer period or a card without a transfer fee, this card offers an appealing compromise between the length of balance transfer period and the transfer fee charged.
+Although it is possible to find a longer interest-free, balance-transfer period or a card without a transfer fee, this card offers an appealing compromise between the length of the balance transfer period and the transfer fee charged.

 Although the obvious appeal of the card is its balance-transfer offer, it also has a number of other features that may make it attractive to a range of individuals.